nextgis/docs_ngmobile/source/share.rst

 Exporting attachments
 -----------------------

-Each feature in vector layer can have 1 or more photos attached to it.
+Each feature in vector layer can have one or more photos attached to it.
 Photos are stored separately as image files and added to archive file with layer data during the export.
 For each feature a separate attachments folder is generated in the archive, the name of the folder corresponds to feature ID.

 Example: